How to generate time-series data in QuestDB

 In this tutorial, we discussed what mock data is useful, what kinds of types are available in QuestDB, how to generate random data, and create tables with test data for 1, 3, or 10 years.
 This tutorial demonstrated well how to combine the generator functions to create complex generative data.
 Thanks for your attention!

 If you like this content, we'd love to know your thoughts.
-Feel free to share your feedback or just come and say hello in the QuestDB Community Slack.
+Feel free to share your feedback or just come and say hello in the community forums.